AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Plug-ins/Use the logstash-input-sls plug-in.md

 }
 ```

 Make the following assumptions: The Logstore has 10 shards.
 The data traffic of each shard is 1 MB/s.
 The processing capacity of each Logstash server is 3 MB/s.
-Five Logstash servers are allocated.
+Five Logstash servers are allocated, and one pipeline with logstash-input-sls installed is deployed on each server.
 Each server uses the same settings of `consumer_group` and `consumer_name`. `consumer_name_with_ip` is set to `true`.

 In this case, two shards are allocated to each server, and each shard processes data at 2 MB/s.